awsdocs/aws-certificate-user-guide/doc_source/gs-acm-validate-dns.md

-# Use DNS to Validate Domain Ownership<a name="gs-acm-validate-dns"></a>
+# Using DNS to Validate Domain Ownership<a name="gs-acm-validate-dns"></a>

 Before the Amazon certificate authority \(CA\) can issue a certificate for your site, AWS Certificate Manager \(ACM\) must verify that you own or control all of the domain names that you specified in your request\.
 You can choose either email validation or DNS validation when you request a certificate\.
 This topic discusses DNS validation\.
-For information about email validation, see [Use Email to Validate Domain Ownership](gs-acm-validate-email.md)\.
+For information about email validation, see [Using Email to Validate Domain Ownership](gs-acm-validate-email.md)\.

 If you encounter problems using DNS validation, see [Troubleshoot DNS Validation Problems](troubleshooting-DNS-validation.md)\.

 **Note**
-Validation applies only to certificates provided by AWS Certificate Manager \(ACM\)\.
-ACM does not validate domain ownership for [imported certificates](import-certificate.md)\.
+Validation applies only to public certificates issued by AWS Certificate Manager \(ACM\)\.
+ACM does not validate domain ownership for [imported certificates](import-certificate.md) or for certificates signed by a private CA\.

 The Domain Name System \(DNS\) is a directory service for resources connected to a network\.
 On the internet, DNS servers are used primarily to translate from domain names to the numerical IP addresses that identify and locate resources such as computers and other devices\.
 The databases on DNS servers contain domain records that are used for this translation and to enable other functionality\.
 For example, A records are a type of DNS record used to map domain names to IPV4 addresses\.
 MX records are used to route email\.
 NS records list all of the name servers for the domain\.

 ACM uses CNAME \(Canonical Name\) records to validate that you own or control a domain\.
 When you choose DNS validation, ACM provides you one or more CNAME records to insert into your DNS database\.
 For example, if you request a certificate for the `example.com` domain with `www.example.com` as an additional name, ACM creates two CNAME records for you\.
 Each record, created specifically for your domain and your account, contains a name and a value\.
 The value is an alias that points to a domain that ACM owns and which ACM uses to automatically renew your certificate\.
 You add the CNAME records to your DNS database only once\.
 ACM automatically renews your certificate as long as the certificate is in use and your CNAME record remains in place\.
 In addition, if you use Amazon Route 53 to create your domain, ACM can write the CNAME records for you\.

+**Note**
+CNAME resolution will fail if more the five CNAMEs are chained together in your DNS configuration\.
+If you require a longer chaining, we recommend using [email validation](gs-acm-validate-email.md)\.

 If your DNS provider does not support CNAME values with leading underscore, see [Troubleshoot DNS Validation Problems](troubleshooting-DNS-validation.md)\.